 “It changes you, doesn’t it?
 Not just your body…but everything…everything changes.”

 I couldn’t have summarized it any better.
 Twelve years later, my outer strength continues to be shaped and chiseled upon the foundation of my inner strength and courage.
 Some days are damn hard, friends.
 Some days are fabulous.
 And then there are those days I honestly really fuck it up and resist the reality of my limitations.
 Then I’m back on the floor.

 Here’s what remains, though: the small inner voice, nudging me along.
+The one nudging you along too.
 Maybe it’s God.
 Maybe it’s courage.
 Maybe it’s strength.
-Maybe it’s Nike of Samothrace. ;) The name really doesn’t matter; my listening and response does every time.
+Maybe it’s Nike of Samothrace.
+The name really doesn’t matter; our listening and response does every time.

 “Keep going.
 One step at a time.
 Literally.
 There is more to learn, unlearn, and give.”

 INTERESTED IN LEARNING MORE?